dearlordylord/blog/src/content/blog/negative-space-is-misunderstood.md

 > There’s a term in drawing called [“negative space”](https://en.wikipedia.org/wiki/Negative_space).
 The idea is very simple: you don’t draw what’s there – you draw what’s *not* there.[^1]

 But I feel it has become gravely misunderstood.
-I’ll show that most of this “negativity” can and should be brought back to the light (of type system), and it’s not too difficult to archive.
+I’ll show that most of this “negativity” can and should be brought back to the light (of type system), and it’s not too difficult to achieve.

 # Parse, Don’t, Validate